Chapter 4

 Miro is a tool that we all know and love—the ‘online whiteboard’ built for collaboration is a platform with endless uses, including card sorting.

 The beauty of Miro is that it’s a simple concept with the capabilities of a complex, digital tool.
-This is what makes it so great for card sorting.
+This is what makes it great for card sorting.
 A whiteboard is often a UX researcher’s starting point for an in-person card sorting session, and Miro simply takes this online.
+The platform combines an intelligent infinite canvas with structured formats like Docs, Tables, Slides, and Diagrams, so teams can brainstorm, plan, and build in one place.

 The big downside to Miro as a card sorting system is that it doesn’t offer any post-study analytics, so it’s on you to get analyzing.
 That being said, if you’re looking for as close to an in-person card sort as possible, Miro’s the tool for you.